Flame Retardants

 Reviews

 A multidisciplinary expert panel evaluated evidence on PBDE flame retardants and metabolic diseases, and found that PBDEs could interact with several hormone receptors and have an impact on metabolism (Renzelli et al. 2023).
+Another expert panel reviewed the evidence on triphenyl phosphate (TPP) and determined it to be a "suspected" metabolism disrupting chemical (Beausoleil et al. 2024).

 Longitudinal Studies in Humans